JRH89/express-dinosaur-api/README.md

 ### Search Dinosaur by Name

-- **GET /dinosaurs?name=:name**: Retrieve dinosaur records by name.
+- **'GET /dinosaurs?name=:name'**: Retrieve dinosaur records by name.
 Replace `:name` with the name of the dinosaur you want to search for.

 Example: